IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 LeNet-5 model architecture could be found in the code cell [22]

-Both grayscaled and 3 channels (RGB) models was put under tests
+Both grayscaled and 3 channels (RGB) models was put under tests.
+Surprisingly, transforming image to grayscale does`t significantly improve overall accuracy

 My final model consisted of the following layers: